eslint/eslint/docs/src/rules/id-denylist.md

 ## When Not To Use It

 You can turn this rule off if you do not want to restrict the use of certain identifiers.

-## Version

-This rule was introduced in ESLint 7.4.0.

-## Version

-This rule was introduced in ESLint 7.4.0.